UKCloud/documentation/articles/vmware/vmw-how-configure-load-balancer.md

     > The pool name should not include any spaces.

 4. From the **Algorithm** list, select the load balancing algorithm to use.

+    > [!TIP]
+    > For a description of the different algorithms, see the [Add a Server Pool for Load Balancing](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-769B5EE4-A1AA-43A9-83A3-C4B47EF0DFEB.html) VMware article.

 5. From the **Monitors** list, select the monitors policy to use.